BUPT-GAMMA/PathRAG/README.md

 cd PathRAG
 pip install -e .
 ```
-- use OpenAI API key
+- Use OpenAI API key
 - You can quickly experience this project in the `v1_test.py` file.
-- Set OpenAI API key in environment if using OpenAI models: `api_key="sk-...".` in the `v1_test.py` and `llm.py` file
+- Set OpenAI API key in environment if using OpenAI models: `api_key="sk-...".` in the `v1_test.py` and `llm.py` file.
 - Prepare your retrieval document "text.txt".
 - Use the following Python snippet in the `v1_test.py` file to initialize PathRAG and perform queries.

 ```python
 import os